renquinn/easel-py/README.md

 ```
 easel push pages/lesson-1.yaml
 ```

+Notes on pushing files:

+- Files placed in the `files` directory will be pushed as they are (ignoring the `files` parent directory).
+- Supports multiple filename arguments and wildcards for batch pushing.
+- Use the `--hidden` flag to unpublish the file(s) as hidden when pushed (by default canvas publishes files when you upload them).
+- When pushing a directory, `easel` will push all of its child files.

+Course filtering:

 Use the `--course` flag (alternatively `-c`) to specify a subset of your courses.
 I prefer to use the section number to identify a course.
 For example,